cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 ## Prepare keys

-This only applies for validators.
+**This only applies for validators**.
 On the key management server, the validator operator installs the Tendermint KMS and gets the consensus key.
 For instance `{"@type":"/cosmos.crypto.ed25519.PubKey","key":"byefX/uKpgTsyrcAZKrmYYoFiXG0tmTOOaJFziO3D+E="}`.

 Prepare the key management server to be able to connect to the node server.